jrwieland/X7-Heli-Wizard/README.md

 # X7 Heli Wizard
+## Now Included with the latest release of OpenTX 2.3.15
  OpenTX Heli Wizard for X7 based radios

  The heli wizard is fully functional for FBL (Flybarless) helicopters